benckx/bible-gateway-downloader/README.md

 # About

 I wanted to be able to read Bible books on an epaper device but EPUB containing all books were impractical.
+I also wanted to have the Wikipedia article in the same document to get some context.

-A small Kotlin CLI that scrapes a full Bible **book** from [BibleGateway](https://www.biblegateway.com/) and exports it to a single **PDF** and **EPUB**.
+So I made a small Kotlin CLI that scrapes a full Bible **book** from [BibleGateway](https://www.biblegateway.com/) and exports it to a single **PDF** and **EPUB**.
 Each document also gets the book's **Wikipedia article** appended as an appendix (the EPUB includes it as a table-of-contents entry).

+Entirely Vibe-coded with Claude Opus.

 ## Features